Legendstyler00/pvparena2.0/doc/mods/announcements.md

 - all of the above \- is this announcement active?
 - radius \- the radius where the announcements are heard.
 0 for infinite
-- color \- the color to format the announcements (default: AQUA)
+- color \- the color to format the announcements (default: AQUA).

+Available colors are: AQUA, BLACK, BLUE, DARK_AQUA, DARK_BLUE, DARK_GRAY, DARK_GREEN, DARK_PURPLE, DARK_RED, GOLD, GRAY,
+GREEN, LIGHT_PURPLE, RED, WHITE and YELLOW.

 ## Commands